joelthelion/blog/content/posts/mastering-coders-strike-back-with-reinforcement-learning.md

 After some experimentation, and [a useful thread on reddit](https://old.reddit.com/r/MachineLearning/comments/axmbc6/d_what_librariesframeworks_do_you_use_for_casual/), I settled on [Ray's RLLib](https://ray.readthedocs.io/en/latest/rllib-training.html).
 Rllib is a very nice library that handles distributed simulations and centralized updates to the agent.
 It's very easy to get started, implements a lot of the modern RL algorithms, and scales all the way up to multiple GPUs and even computers.

+## Environments
+With open-source RL algorithm implementations doing most of the work, the only work left for the user is to implement a simulation of the task, with suitable observations and possible actions, and a reward function to push the algorithm in the right direction.

+Fortunately, there is a standardized way to write custom environments in Python: [OpenAI Gym](https://gym.openai.com/) environments.
+OpenAI Gym was started as a library of common environments to be used as a standard testbed for algorithms.
+Most libraries have adopted the format, which means that an environment that supports the Gym API can be used with almost any RL library.

 # Starting simple
 From painful past experiences, I knew that in RL, it's best to start simple, ensure that everything works, and add complexity gradually.
 Coders Strike Back is great in this respect: the initial wood league have only one pod and no collisions.
 In order to make things even simpler, I handled the steering automatically (always towards the next waypoint, a safe but suboptimal strategy) and only let the agent handle thrust.
 I also limited observations to the distance to the next waypoint.